argonjs/design-tools/_aframe/part11.md

 ---
 layout: page
-title: 'Lesson 11: Image tracking 2'
+title: 'Lesson 11: Creating and using your own image database
 ---

 Creating and using your own image database with Vuforia